helios-network/helios-core/docs/docs/nodes/Validators/mainnet/peggo.md

 Learn more about Cosmos Keyring setup [here](https://docs.cosmos.network/master/run-node/keyring.html).
 Once you've launched your node, the default keyring will have the validator operator key stored on disk in the encrypted form.
 Usually the keyring is located within node's homedir, i.e. `~/.heliades/keyring-file`.

 Some sections of the Injective Staking documentation will guide you through using this key for governance purposes, i.e. submitting transactions and setting up an Ethereum bridge.
-In order to protect the keys from unauthorized access, even when the keyring passphrase is leaked via configs, you can set OS permissions to allow disk access to `injectived` / `peggo` processes only.
+In order to protect the keys from unauthorized access, even when the keyring passphrase is leaked via configs, you can set OS permissions to allow disk access to `heliades` / `peggo` processes only.

 In Linux systems like Debian, Ubuntu and RHEL, this can be achieved using POSIX Access Control Lists (ACLs).
 Before beginning to work with ACLs, the file system must be mounted with ACLs turned on.
 There are some official guides for each distro: